Natsume324/KirinBootstrapper/README.md

 Based on project — [Potato.ImageFlasher](https://github.com/mashed-potatoes/Potato.ImageFlasher).

 # Usage:
-KirinBootstrapper 111 <port>
+KirinBootstrapper port file address sendTailFrame

-port can be "auto"
+port can be "auto"，The program will automatically look for ports file，address and sendTailFrame is not necessarily required If only the port parameter is provided, it enters the interactive mode and can continue to send images

 If only the port is provided, it enters the interactive mode
 ![image](example.png)